kampff-lab/sc.io/Paired Recordings/Projects/readme.md

 ## Goals
 Our first aim is to produce collaborative publications following up on the Marques-Smith et al (2018) preprint which mainly describes the dataset and methods used to collect it.
 These publications will focus on advancing analysis of extracellular recording datasets and developing strategies to exploit the massive amounts of data created by new generation CMOS probes, as well as new approaches enabled by their high channel count and density.

 Our second aim is to experiment with GitHub as a platform for transparent and credited scientific collaboration between scientists distributed all over the world.
+GitHub provides an infrastructure that allows interested parties anywhere to work concertedly on the same problem, communicate and provide feedback on each other's ideas and be acknowledged clearly for their inputs with full transparency.
+We believe massively parallel, coordinated and transparent workflows such as this are essential for scientific progress when dealing with large, complex datasets.

 ## How do I contribute?
 **help, Goncalo!**